School Admission Appeals Factsheet

 The Admission Authority must send a presenting officer to explain its decision and to answer questions.
 If the presenting officer does not attend the hearing, the panel can decide to go ahead if this person’s absence will not hurt your case.

 You must also be allowed to attend.
 You can have a legal representative or a friend to accompany you.

 A clerk will also be present to ensure the hearing runs according to the rules and to ensure an accurate record of the hearing is taken.

 Who will hear my case?

-- A person with experience in education, who is knowledgeable about the educational conditions in the area, or who is a parent of a pupil at the school.
+- a person with experience in education, who is knowledgeable about the educational conditions in the area, or who is a parent of a pupil at school.

 What is the procedure at the hearing?

-Each Panel will have a Panel Chair who directs how the hearing takes place and ensures you have the chance to state your case and ask questions.
-Once the Chair introduces the Panel and explains their role, the hearing will start.
+Each panel will have a chair who directs how the hearing takes place and ensures you have the chance to state your case and ask questions.
+Once the chair introduces the panel and explains their role, the hearing will start.

-- The Admission Authority sums up its case;
+- the Admission Authority sums up its case; and

-- The prejudice to the school as a result of admission of another child.
+- the prejudice to the school as a result of the admission of another child.